TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/2-Domain-Driven-Design.rst

    these changed values.
 It must not change the existing object.

 By this simple semantics value objects can easily generated, cloned, transmitted to other computers or transfered to other objects.
-This not only the implementation is easier, but it is also clearly communicated that these objects are just simple values​​.
+This makes the implementation easier and clearly communicates that these objects are just simple values​​.

 .. sidebar:: Entity or Value Object?